charmed-kubernetes/kubernetes-docs/pages/k8s/cni-cilium.md

 ---

-[Cilium CNI][cilium-documentation] is a powerful networking plugin for Kubernetes that provides enhanced security and networking capabilities for containerized applications.
+[Cilium CNI][cilium-documentation] is a powerful networking plugin for Kubernetes which provides enhanced security and networking capabilities for containerised applications.
 It leverages the power of eBPF (extended Berkeley Packet Filter), a highly efficient and programmable kernel-level technology, to deliver transparent network security and traffic monitoring features.